spiel0meister/fun/README.md

 # fun
-Fun is programming language written in Rust and meant as an exprimential project.
+Fun is a programming language written in Rust and meant as an exprimential project.